JordanMicahBennett/Grapple/README.md

 Php is used to generate the entire user based ui dynamically, and this was my first attempt at writitng a soial network in 2013 and this is a bit slow!

-See a similar, fast, scratch written neural network by myself, called [soulify](https://github.com/JordanMicahBennett/SOULIFY), written a year later in 2014.
+See a similar, fast, scratch written neural network by myself, called [soulify](https://github.com/JordanMicahBennett/SOULIFY), written a year later in 2014 (Note that soulify is not as document as this grapple Readme!).